kitodev/kitodev/README.md

 # Hi, I'm Kornel Toth 👋

-### Software Engineer
+### Software Engineer & Team Lead

-I'm a Software Engineer at Walton System House, and I've been working in tech since 2006.
+I'm a Software Engineer at MENTORTOOLS, and I've been working in tech since 2003.

 ## ⚡ Technologies